-To be considered for inclusion in next year's proxy statement for the 2022 Annual Meeting of Shareholders, shareholder proposals, submitted in accordance with the SEC's Rule 14a-8, must be received at the Company's principal executive offices, addressed to the attention of the Secretary, no later than the close of business on February 23, 2022.
+To be considered for inclusion in next year's proxy statement for the 2023 Annual Meeting of Shareholders, shareholder proposals, submitted in accordance with the SEC's Rule 14a-8, must be received at the Company's principal executive offices, addressed to the attention of the Secretary, no later than the close of business on February 21, 2023.

-The Company's Bylaws further provide that a shareholder proposal relating to the nomination of a person for election as a director at the 2021 Annual Meeting of Shareholders or a shareholder proposal that is not submitted for inclusion in the proxy statement, but that a shareholder instead wishes to present directly at the 2021 Annual Meeting of Shareholders, must be submitted in writing and received at the Company's principal executive offices, addressed to the attention of the Secretary, no earlier than April 7, 2022 and no later than May 7, 2022.
-However, if the 2022 Annual Meeting of Shareholders is convened more than 30 days prior to or delayed by more than 70 days after the one-year anniversary of the 2021 Annual Meeting of Shareholders, such notice must be so received no earlier than the close of business on the 120th day prior to the date of the 2022 Annual Meeting of Shareholders and no later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
+The Company's Bylaws further provide that a shareholder proposal relating to the nomination of a person for election as a director at the 2023 Annual Meeting of Shareholders or a shareholder proposal that is not submitted for inclusion in the proxy statement, but that a shareholder instead wishes to present directly at the 2023 Annual Meeting of Shareholders, must be submitted in writing and received at the Company's principal executive offices, addressed to the attention of the Secretary, no earlier than April 4, 2023 and no later than May 4, 2023.
+However, if the 2023 Annual Meeting of Shareholders is convened more than 30 days prior to or delayed by more than 70 days after the one-year anniversary of the 2022 Annual Meeting of Shareholders, such notice must be so received no earlier than the close of business on the 120th day prior to the date of the 2023 Annual Meeting of Shareholders and no later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
+In addition, to comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than Cavco nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than June 3, 2023.
+Any such proposals should be directed to our Secretary as noted above.